Kobo Aura One vs H2O: A comparison of these 2 Kobo models

 So, what’s new with the Aura H2O Edition 2?

-For one, it is sold at a cheaper price than the Aura One.
+For one, it is sold at a cheaper price than the Kobo One.
 And it comes with a smaller E-ink screen at 6.8 inches and weighs less at around 7 ounces.

 Your default ebook text is too small?
 No problem.
 The H2O 2 is also highly customizable in terms of font type and size.
 You can choose from 11 fonts in 50 size settings.
 You can even adjust the weight and sharpness level of your text for the utmost reading experience.